imortaltatsu/neo_hackathon/README.md

 ---

-Thank you for being part of our NFT revolution on Neo X Blockchain! ps!
+Thank you for being part of our NFT revolution on Neo X Blockchain!